 As regular readers of this blog will know, the pandemic has boosted e-commerce all over the world and in almost every sector.
 The UK’s retail sector is no exception.
 Many had predicted that the growth of retail sales would stall in October, but this did not turn out to be true.
-In fact, sales rose 1.2% from September and were up almost 8% from the same month last year.
+In fact, UK retail sale figures For October rose 1.2% from September and were up almost 8% from the same month last year.
 But how is this industry still growing despite the pandemic and severe financial worries gripping the nation?
 This article will outline the figures on the ONS report on retail, before going on to explain just how these figures keep rising.

 What Do The Figures Say?